OPEnSLab-OSU/SleepyNet/README.md

  * Operate according to [this standard](./NetworkStandard.md).
 SleepyNet fills the gap between hobbyist radio transmission libraries that don't offer features such as power management and radio portability (e.g. RadioHead), and enterprise-grade networking platforms with steep learning curves (e.g. OpenThread, emb6).

-This page will be updated as the project progresses, however from now you can check out an outline of the network we intend to create [here](./NetworkStandard.md).
+This page will be updated as the project progresses, however for now you can check out an outline of the network we intend to create [here](./NetworkStandard.md).